dotkernel/api-documentation/docs/book/v4/core-features/authorization.md

 - `user` has no parent
 - `guest` has `user` as a parent which means `user` also has `guest` permissions

 For each role we defined an array of permissions.
-A permission in DotKernel API is basically a route name.
+A permission in Dotkernel API is basically a route name.

 As you can see, the `superuser` does not have its own permissions, because it gains all the permissions from `admin`, no need to define explicit permissions.